kolasniwash/short-term-energy-demand-forecasting/README.md

 ## Project Description
 This project compared forecasting capabilities of classical statistical models versus modern neural network implementations on a realistic task of short-term energy demand forecasting.
 The main question the projec asks is:

-***What forecasting model and supervised learning problem formulation gives the lowest MAE given limited computation power constraints***
+***What forecasting model and supervised learning problem formulation gives the lowest MAE given constrained computation power***

 Timeseries forecasting models implemented in addressing this question are: